ocaml-cross/opam-cross-android/README.md

 opam-android
 ============

-This repository contains an up-to-date Android toolchain featuring OCaml 4.02.1.
+This repository contains an up-to-date Android toolchain featuring OCaml 4.02.1, as well as some commonly used packages.
 Currently only x86_32/x86_64 Linux build systems and 32-bit targets are supported.

 Prerequisites
 -------------